Immigration in Italy: Visa, Permit of Stay, Citizenship, Residency

 The Immigration law, generally speaking, refers to the regulations governing immigration into and deportation from a Country.
 It variates all around the world and it is often connected to the social and political climate of that particular Country.

-Usually, the Countries maintain laws which regulate both the rights of entry and exit and all the related internal rights, i.e. the duration of stay, freedom of movement and the rights connected to business and investment activities.
+Usually, the Countries maintain laws that regulate both the rights of entry and exit and all the related internal rights, i.e. the duration of stay, freedom of movement and the rights connected to business and investment activities.

 The foreigners are European or non-European citizens.

 If you want to relocate to Italy it’s important to know the right Visa that you need and it depends on various factors including your citizenship, the current country of residence, how long you are planning to stay in the Italian soil and the reasons of your stay.

 And is suggested to determine beforehand which Visa you need.